evervault/enclaves/README.md

 ## Query Local DNS Server

-The enclave DNS forwarder is listening on 5300 locally.
+The enclave DNS forwarder is listening on 53.
 To test lookup from data plane -> control plane -> remote DNS server use the following command:

 ```
-dig evervault.com -p 5300 @127.0.0.1
+dig evervault.com @127.0.0.1
 ```